 The time it takes to resolve your concerns will depend on the nature of the concerns and how easy it is to come to an acceptable compromise with the other party.
 Sometime mediations last an hour or two, other times it takes significantly more time to facilitate a resolution.
 Remember that mediation is totally voluntary, and you control the process.
 The mediator will work as long as the parties are willing to keep trying to reach a resolution.

 Where does the mediation take place?

 Mediation is informal to some degree, and takes place in an agreed upon location, like an office.
-Scott’s office has plenty of conference room space in downtown Olympia which is included within the standard fee if the parties prefer to have a neutral location.
-Regardless of the location, Scott will arrive at every mediation prepared and committed to work tirelessly for the benefit of all parties involved.
+Budd Bay Law has plenty of conference room space in downtown Olympia which is included within the standard fee, if the parties prefer to have a neutral location.
+Regardless of the location, the mediator from Budd Bay Law will arrive at every mediation prepared and committed to work tirelessly for the benefit of all parties involved.